2011-07-05Operations in the SQL Sever execution plan

 The

-Index Seekperforms a B-Tree traversal and walks through the leaf nodes to find all matching entries.
-See also Chapter 1, “Anatomy of an Index”.- Index Scan
+performs a B-tree traversal and walks through the leaf nodes to find all matching entries.
+See also “Anatomy of an SQL Index”.- Index Scan, Clustered Index Scan

 Reads the entire index—all the rows—in the index order.
-Depending on various system statistics, the database might perform this operation if it needs all rows in index order, e.g., because of a corresponding order by clause.
+Depending on various system statistics, the database might perform this operation if it needs all rows in index order—e.g., because of a corresponding

 Retrieves a single row from a clustered index.
-Similar to Oracle
+This is similar to Oracle

-INDEX UNIQUE SCANfor an Index-Organized-Table (IOT).
-See also Chapter 5.- RID Lookup (Heap)
+for an Index-Organized-Table (IOT).
+See also “Clustering Data”.- RID Lookup (Heap)

 Retrieves a single row from a table—like Oracle